DC801/BM-Badge/README.md

 Similar to dialog blocks, serial dialog blocks allow you to name and populate a serial dialog.
 Serial dialogs are shown in the serial console instead of the badge's physical screen.

-Again, these blocks don't have any baked-in script context, so a serial dialog name is required.
+Again, these blocks aren't being defined inside a script body, so a serial dialog name is required.
 (The name is whatever is given for [string](#string).)

 These blocks must occur on the root level.